 There are many reasons why you would like to use a substitute for regular flour.
 If you need to eat gluten-free or low carb.
 Almond can be that alternative but it is also quite expensive.
 So why not make it yourself?
 Especially when it is very easy to do.
 So are you ready to learn how to make almond flour?
 Let’s get started!

 If you are on a low carb Keto diet or eating gluten-free you may think that tortillas or cooking and baking with flour are not an option.

 Fortunately, there is a great way to use flour for your tortillas or your bread and bakes.
 That option is called almond flour.

-That options is called almond flour.
-Because almond flour contains a limit amount of carbohydrates it fits perfect in a low carb or keto diet.
+Because this type of flour contains a limited amount of carbohydrates it fits perfectly in a low carb or keto diet.

 Almond flour ingredients

 When you make low carb flour you need more than just almond.
 You need these ingredients:

 Almonds have brown skin that has a specific taste.
 You can decide to grind your almonds with the skins but your flour will taste much better if you skin the almonds.